jaccomoc/jactl/docs/pages/language-guide.md

 die unless fib(20) == 6765
 ```

-In Jacsal the return value of a function is the result of the last statement in the function so `return` is optional
+In Jactl the return value of a function is the result of the last statement in the function so `return` is optional
 if you are returning at the end of the function anyway.
 Sometimes it makes it clearer what is going on and if you need to return a value from the middle of the function
 it is obviously still useful.